AOSSIE-Org/Aossie-Scholar/README.md

 #### Code linting and formatting
 Aossie Scholar uses **Prettier + Eslint** for code listing and formatting.
 To check if your code follows the guidelines, run `npm run prettier`

+**Note :** The project uses **Husky**, a pre-commit GIT hook which checks if the code follows linting guidelines before commiting.
+This helps prevent unwanted linting errors in the pipelines.

 ## Contributing

 Please read [CONTRIBUTING.md](https://gitlab.com/aossie/aossie-scholar/-/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.